JeffKandel/moody-tunes/README.md

-# Tune/Mood
+# Moody Tunes

-Tune/Mood is an interactive data visualizer that plots the sentiment of your music over time.
+Moody Tunes is an interactive data visualizer that plots the sentiment of your current Spotify track over time.

 Built on Chris Rizzo's [Fullstack Boilerplate](https://github.com/Crizzooo/react-redux-express-boilerplate.git).
 Made with <3 by [@emtseng](https://www.twitter.com/emtseng) at [Fullstack Academy](https://www.fullstackacademy.com).